mmeyer2k/mmeyer2k.github.io/_posts/2018-10-03-laravel-email-rate-limit.md

 Any emails that exceed the quota are dropped, though the documentation says they are bounced.
 THIS IS A LIE!

-To solve this problem, I used Laravel event listeners and the magic of Redis.
+To solve this problem, I used Laravel event listeners and the magic of @antirez's Redis.

 ---